lennyleadership/zhichang/content/docs/01 Interview Experience/01 CGC Chemist_2022/02 On-site Interview/01_successful_employee.md

 ---

-start with conflict, proactive action, deal with the conflict.

-business analysis, performer.
-no incentive, lay-back, provided the manager solid evidence of his performance for performance appraisal.

-Did not see much value in what he was doing.

-'drive employee engagement'

-I am a high-standards, results-driven chemist. rely on soft skills.

-Action:
-1) built relationship
-2) watch performance.

----

-There is nothing more important, for an employee, than to see much value in what they are doing.
-Everyone is different with different motivators.

-I want to talk about how I motivated employees with different approaches. two cases:
-1) redeployed an employee at Testmark, strength in customer service.
-As a result, she is still there. because there was an opportunity of reconstruction.

-2) It was a long story, and it took a long time.
-The story started with conflict.
-I was not happy with the training outcome.
-He was not as well.
-I took a proactive approach to solve the conflict.
-We started to build the relationship.
-He shared his life and struggles to me, I sympathized with him.

-As I looked into the lab operation and analyzed how the lab was doing in a year, I found out that he was a performer.

-In a year when doing performance appraisal, the section head quit, so the branch manager was going to do the performance.
-During a conversation with him about the performance appraisal.
-He was , and he was a low key type of person.
-I said I will write an email to the manager.
-So I provided concrete data about number of analysis he has done,

-recognized an employee's contribution.
+My definition of employee's success is they enjoy what they are doing, and they see the value in what they are doing.
+The way I did to make them success is recognition, and recognition comes in different forms.
+I would like to share two situations.

+The first situation happened at Testmark where I was the lab manager.
+It was the business transition period, the team was reorganized.
+I redeployed one technician from the position in the lab to the customer service rep because she had experience in testings, and her ability to make people connect.
+There was potential in her.
+It turned that she thrived at the new position, today she is the customer service manager managing customer service reps at 5 facilities across Ontario.

+The second situation happened at AECL where I was the Chemist.
+The story started with solving a conflict with the employee.
+I took a proactive approach seeking his feedback on how I could do differently down the road.
+Luckly enough, he began with providing feedback, then telling his struggling in his life.
+We came closer in relationship.
+Later on, I looked into performance of each individual technologist.
+I collected data.
+I realized he was the top performer all the time.
+I sent an email to the branch manager providing data to support that this employee exceeded expectation for his performance appraisal.
+My voice was heard, and his performance was valued.
+He showed his support to me while I dealt with the most difficult situation.
+When the section was laid-off, he asked me to become his reference while he was looking for job.